BSturdi1/Bootstrap-WP/README.md

 # Bootstrap-WP
 Hi!

-This is a Bootstrap Landig Page.
+This is a Bootstrap Landing Page.